SitholeWB/social-media-api/docs/DOMAIN.md

 - **Poll**: A question with multiple options for users to vote on.
 - **Group**: A collection of users and posts (if applicable).
 - **MediaFile**: Represents an uploaded file (image, video, etc.).
+- **OutboxEvent**: Stores domain events for reliable asynchronous processing using the Outbox pattern.

 ## Read Models